United States · duration itinerary

 Coastal Charm and Sunset Views

-An iconic pier with an amusement park, aquarium, and stunning ocean views.
-It's a lively spot to start your day with a walk and some fresh sea air.
+An iconic pier offering amusement park rides, aquarium, and stunning ocean views.
+It's a vibrant spot for a stroll any time of day.

 - Arrive early to avoid crowds.